List on Bids44 →

 Essential Checks

-1. Run dead pixel test — Play solid color videos (red, green, blue, white, black) at full brightness from a USB drive or YouTube.
-Look for any stuck or dead pixels.
+1. Run dead pixel test — Play solid colour videos (red, green, blue, white, black) at full brightness.
+Look closely for any tiny black or brightly coloured dots that don’t change.

-2. Check for backlight bleeding — Display a pure black screen in a dark room and look for light leaking from the edges or corners.
-This indicates backlight uniformity issues.
+2. Check for backlight bleeding — Display a pure black screen in a dark room.
+Look for any light leaking from the edges or corners, which appears as brighter patches.

-5. Test built-in speakers — Play a stereo test video from YouTube to check both left and right channels and overall sound quality.
+5. Test built-in speakers — Play a stereo test video on YouTube to ensure both left and right channels are working clearly without distortion.

-6. Test smart TV features — Connect to your Wi-Fi, open a few apps like Netflix or YouTube, and check for loading speed and remote responsiveness.
+6. Test smart TV features — Connect to Wi-Fi, open a few apps (Netflix, YouTube), and check app loading speed and remote responsiveness.

 7. Check model number — Verify the model number on the back panel sticker matches what the seller claims.
-Research its original specs and launch year online.
+Look up its original specs and features online.

-8. Test USB ports — Plug in a pen drive and try playing a video file or viewing photos to confirm the ports are functional.
+8. Test USB ports — Plug in a pen drive with a video file and try playing it to verify both USB ports are functional.

-9. Check for panel cracks — Run your finger along the edges of the screen.
-Hairline cracks might not be visible when the screen is lit but can spread over time.
+9. Check for panel cracks — Gently run your finger along all four edges of the screen while it’s off and then on.
+Hairline cracks might not be visible when the screen is lit.

 Diagnostic Helper: